KratosMultiphysics/Kratos/applications/CoSimulationApplication/custom_external_libraries/CoSimIO/README.md

 The _CoSimIO_ supports pure sequential and mpi-parallel executions.
 Shared memory parallelism is currently not planned but might be added at a later stage.

 ## Memory Management
 Coupling requires frequent exchange of data.
-Therefore the _CoSimIO_ uses the memory provided by the including solvers/software-tools directly, without copying it to an auxiliar data structure.
+Therefore the _CoSimIO_ uses the memory provided by the including solvers/software-tools directly, without copying it to an auxiliary data structure.

 ## Special Thanks To
 - [Boost](http://www.boost.org/) for the `intrusive_ptr`